How a Turn Streams from Backend to Browser¶

 handle_turn is the entry point for /send and /continue, but regenerate, fork-edit, super-regenerate, and magic-rewrite all stream through the same _sse_stream wrapper and emit the same event vocabulary.
 That's why the frontend dispatcher is written once: learn the events here and you've learned every chat route.

-The whole contract, in one sentence: one POST opens an SSE stream; the backend pushes control (user_message_created, done, error), meta (director_*, writer_done, writer_rewrite, editor_done, feedback, reasoning, workflow events), and token events; the frontend routes each by name in one switch; underscore-prefixed events stay server-side.
+The whole contract, in one sentence: one POST opens an SSE stream; the backend pushes control (user_message_created, done, error), meta (director_*, writer_done, writer_rewrite, editor_done, feedback, reasoning, world_change_proposed, workflow events), and token events; the frontend routes each by name in one switch; underscore-prefixed events stay server-side.